fernandopalafox/fernandopalafox.github.io/content/research/friction.md

 [Force controllers](https://modernrobotics.northwestern.edu/nu-gm-book-resource/11-5-force-control/) are helpful in situations when you want your robot to be compliant.
 For example, when you're interested in contact-rich tasks or you are operating around humans.
 Unfortunately, they're very sensitive to unmodelled forces, such as joint friction.
-The symptoms of the problem are that trajectories are trajectory tracking performance is degraded.
+These forces typically result in degradations in tracking performance.
 This is because there's no way for the controller to tell whether it's running into a wall (something it should be compliant to) or joint friction.

 # Challenges
-This problem is challenging because joint friction depends on a ton of variables such as:
+This problem is challenging because joint friction depends on a ton of variables like:
 - Temperature
 - Angles
 - Velocity